Sameer-159/ICAT-2/README.md

 ---

 ## Contact
-For questions or contributions, please open an issue or pull request.
+For questions or support:
+- Open an issue
+- Submit a pull request
+- Email: sameerrizwanf23@nutech.edu.pk